QuantumZain/chaotic-system/README.md

 ## Run

-Simply run the chaos_balls.py file either by double clicking it or
+Simply run the chaos_balls.py file either by double clicking it or running the following command in the terminal

 ```py chaos_balls.py```